 FAQ – Questions I get regarding my colorizationsFirstly, I’d like to say thanks for your interest in my art.
-I spend about 30 minutes to an hour colorizing a photo while I’m eating breakfast so that you can start the day off with something enjoyable that is new and relates to the Old West.
+I spend about an hour colorizing a photo while I’m eating breakfast so that you can start the day off with something enjoyable that is new and relates to the Old West.
 I try to do this daily.
 It is a small chore and I am admittedly an amateur.
-I do not sell the colorizations but merely create them for you.
 I love comments but sometimes there are repeated questions that I have created this FAQ for.
 If you have something negative to say, don’t be surprised if I block you.
-I also realize I am not the best at colorization, nor do I spend the hours as others, nor am I paid as others may be.
 That said, My main focus is to bring the Old West to life on a daily basis and hope you’ll check out my other work all around this site.

 1. Can I share your photo over social media?

 a.
 If you ask permission, I will often grant it as long as you credit my name Lorin Morgan-Richards and with a link back if possible.

 2. Can I print out the photo for personal use?

 a.
 Please ask, but you will likely not want to as the size of the images are sometimes tiny and made specifically for the web.